LucasDelfino92/morrowindsharp/main.md

 # COMPATIBILITY

-Morrowind# is presented "as is": expect no support from me if you decide to install hundreds of mods on top.
+**Morrowind Sharp** is presented "as is": expect no support from me if you decide to install hundreds of mods on top.

 That said, here is a list of mods in the guide that tend to have compatibility issues with other mods.